 HIGH BLOOD PRESSURE OVERVIEW

 Hypertension is the medical term for high blood pressure, namely a blood pressure above 140 mmHg systolic (upper value) and/or above 90 mmHg diastolic (lower value).
 Untreated hypertension increases the strain on the heart and arteries, eventually causing organ damage.
 Hypertension increases the risk of heart failure, heart attack (myocardial infarction), kidney failure leading to dialysis, and stroke.
 Fortunately, treatments to lower blood pressure are usually easy to take and can help prevent health problems.

 This topic will review the treatment of primary hypertension (formerly called "essential" hypertension).
 Primary hypertension does not have a known underlying cause.
 Other topics about hypertension are also available.
 (See "Patient information: High blood pressure in adults (Beyond the Basics)" and "Patient information: High blood pressure, diet, and weight (Beyond the Basics)".)

 Making lifestyle changes is an important first step in the treatment of high blood pressure.
-In some patients, lowering sodium and alcohol intake, keeping weight in the ideal range, engaging in regular aerobic exercise, and stopping smoking may be sufficient to control high blood pressure.
+In some patients, lowering sodium and alcohol intake, keeping weight in the ideal range, engaging in regular aerobic exercise, and stopping smoking can be sufficient to control high blood pressure.
 As an example, most professional societies suggest that sodium intake should be less than 2.3 grams (2300 milligrams [mg]) per day, which equals 6 grams or less of table salt.
 Such lifestyle changes can lower blood pressure as effectively as therapy with one blood pressure-lowering drug.
 (See "Patient information: High blood pressure, diet, and weight (Beyond the Basics)".)